Tromeo and Juliet: Production

-The first draft of Tromeo and Juliet surfaced in 1992, written by Kaufman and Troma employees Andy Deemer and Phil Rivo, written entirely in Shakespearean verse and supposedly featuring The Toxic Avenger as a side character.
+The first draft of Tromeo & Juliet surfaced in 1992, written by Kaufman and Troma employees Andy Deemer and Phil Rivo, written entirely in Shakespearean verse and supposedly featuring The Toxic Avenger as a side character.
 The feedback from other Troma employees and Michael Herz was unanimously negative, so the idea was scrapped.

 In 1995, another shot was taken at the concept, this time by newbie screenwriter James Gunn.
 Gunn completely rewrote the script, again in Shakespearean verse, making it darker and far more obscene; the original version had Juliet as a stripper and Tromeo as a crack dealer.
 Another revision, with additional material by Kaufman, was crafted into what the film eventually became: the verse was trimmed down and more comical elements were added.

-Tromeo and Juliet was shot in the summer of 1995 for $350,000, one of the least expensive films in Troma history.
+Tromeo and Juliet was shot in the summer of 1995 for $350,000, one of the most expensive films in Troma history.

 Director Lloyd Kaufman said that, in preparation for their sex scene, he gave Will Keenan and Jane Jensen time during pre-production to block the scene themselves.
 "I wanted them to develop a very intense relationship and indeed they did.
 But they decided that they shouldn't actually have off-screen intercourse until after the movie.
-I don't remember whether they ever did but this gave their on-screen scenes together terrific sexual tension and was something a sex-crazed pervert like me would never have thought of in a zillion years," Kaufman said."
+I don't remember whether they ever did but this gave their on-screen scenes together terrific sexual tension and was something a sex-crazed pervert like me would never have thought of in a zillion years," Kaufman said.

+Release

+Tromeo & Juliet had its world premiere at the Cannes Film Festival on May 13, 1996.
+In addition, it played at the Mar del Plata Film Festival and the Italian Fantafestival, where it won the award for Best Film of 1997.

+Tromeo screened at New York arthouse theaters on February 14, 1997.
+It expanded to select theaters in the United States on February 28, 1997.